dovecot/documentation/source/configuration_manual/fts/index.rst

 Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-fts tokenization as well.

-See :ref:`fts_tokenization` for more details about configuring the tokenization.
+See :ref:`language_tokenization` for more details about configuring the tokenization.

 All backends are implemented as plugins.